alexnj/aviation-checklists/README.md

 ## Contributing

-The best way to use this is to fork the repo, and modify or include your own checklists.
-The GitHub actions integrated into this repository will produce EFIS compatible checklists as artifacts of automated builds and releases.

-If you find a way to improve these checklists, or the code that processes them, I would be happy to accept those contributions.
+If you find a way to improve these checklists, or the code that processes them, I would be happy to accept those as PR contributions.
 Just file an issue or make a PR!